Checkout Optimization: 20 Best Ways to Recover Lost Sales

 11. Reduce Form Fields

-Another way to simplify the checkout is to reduce the number of form fields.
-Many checkout pages have double the number of fields needed.
+Another way to simplify checkout is to reduce the number of form fields.
+Many checkout pages could easily reduce their number of fields by 20-60%.
 Cutting some out makes it more likely visitors will become customers.

 Options for doing this include: